12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Answer

-The major non-communist, non-Congress opposition parties formed an electoral alliance known as the Grand Alliance for the 1971 Lok Sabha elections.
+All the major non-communist, non-Congress opposition parties formed an electoral alliance known as the Grand Alliance.

 Explanation